karrtik159/Emotion-Recognition-Model-using-the-Emotic-Dataset/README.md

 Get Involved: Want to contribute to the future of emotion recognition?
-We welcome contributions, bug reports, and feature requests.
-Join us in expanding the capabilities of this model and making emotions more understandable for machines.
+This is a personal project and just a small glimpse of the work we’ve done in this field.
+We welcome your contributions, bug reports, and feature requests to help expand the capabilities of this model and make emotions more understandable for machines.

+We aim to share the complete analysis and insights for a better understanding of the model's performance and its real-world applications.
+Join us in enhancing emotion recognition technology and pushing its boundaries.

-Note: Remember to customize the description according to the actual features and capabilities of your trained model and the Emotic dataset.
-This is just a template to give you an idea; feel free to personalize it to match your project's unique attributes.
+Note: Remember to tailor the description according to the actual features and capabilities of your trained model and the Emotic dataset.
+This is just a template to give you an idea; feel free to personalize it further to match your project's unique attributes.